ebenpack/ebenpack.github.io/posts/2020-02-14-not-my-type.markdown

 In a statically typed language, the semantics of the language specify that terms have types, and the language's type checker will track these types throughout the program to ensure they are not used in ways that would break any contracts.
 If the type checker cannot determine that types are used in valid ways throughout the program, the program is rejected as invalid.

-This is, as the name implies, a static anaylisis process.
+This is, as the name implies, a static analysis process.
 Meaning that this type checking is performed on some static representation of the program (e.g. the source code), and does not involve actually running the code being analyzed.
 In other words, the problems that were only found at runtime in our strongly, dynamically typed language, can be discovered at compile time in our statically typed language.

-<aside>Statically typed languages can also be strongly or weakly typed, with the most notable example of the latter being C. For the pruposes of this discussion, however, this topic is not worth any further comment.</aside>
+<aside>Statically typed languages can also be strongly or weakly typed, with the most notable example of the latter being C. For the purposes of this discussion, however, this topic is not worth any further comment.</aside>

 So, building on the example from above, in a statically typed language such as Java, the `not` function from earlier might look like this: